 During the summer of 2009, Fitchburg operated its gas system entirely on local production from LNG for approximately three months due to construction on the lateral from Tennessee Gas Pipeline, which is the sole source of pipeline gas to Fitchburg.
 During this time Fitchburg provided gas LNG supply to all firm sales customers and also to the retail marketers for delivery to firm customers who have contracted for third party supply.
 Fitchburg's management of this project was reviewed by the MDPU during its last Integrated Resource Plan proceeding, before the shutdown occurred.
-In its order, the MDPU stated it would investigate the costs associated with the shutdown in Fitchburg's March 2010 Cost of Gas Adjustment Clause filing when its actual costs will be reconciled with its projected costs.
+In its order, the MDPU stated it would investigate the costs associated with the shutdown in Fitchburg's March 2010 Cost of Gas Adjustment (CGA) Clause filing when its actual costs will be reconciled with its projected costs.
+The Company received some data requests on the subject in the CGA proceeding, but no further investigation was necessary and the proposed CGA rates were approved as filed.

-Fitchburg - Other - On June 22, 2007, the MDPU opened an inquiry into revenue decoupling for gas and electric distribution utilities, generally defined as a ratemaking mechanism designed to eliminate or reduce the dependence of a utility's distribution revenues on sales.
-Revenue decoupling is intended to remove the disincentive a utility has to promote efforts to reduce energy consumption by its customers or to facilitate installation of distributed generation to displace electricity delivered by the utility.
-On July 16, 2008, the MDPU issued an order establishing a comprehensive plan for decoupling to be adopted by gas and electric distribution utilities on a going-forward basis, including company-specific rate cases.
-Lost base revenue recovery associated with incremental energy efficiency savings will be allowed through 2012 consistent with the MDPU's expectation that, with limited exceptions, distribution companies will be operating under decoupling plans by year-end 2012.
+Fitchburg - Other - On July 16, 2008, the MDPU issued an order establishing a comprehensive plan for Revenue Decoupling to be adopted by gas and electric distribution utilities on a going-forward basis, through company-specific rate cases.
+Revenue decoupling is generally defined as a ratemaking mechanism designed to eliminate or reduce the dependence of a utility's distribution revenues on sales, and is intended to remove the disincentive a utility has to promote efforts to reduce energy consumption by its customers or to facilitate installation of distributed generation to displace electricity delivered by the utility.
+It is anticipated that, with limited exceptions, all distribution companies will be operating under decoupling plans by year-end 2012.

-On February 11, 2009, the MA Supreme Judicial Court (SJC) issued its decision in the Attorney General's (AG) appeal of the MDPU orders relating to Fitchburg's recovery of bad debt expense.
+On February 11, 2009, the Massachusetts Supreme Judicial Court (SJC) issued its decision in the Attorney General's (AG) appeal of the MDPU orders relating to Fitchburg's recovery of bad debt expense.
 The SJC agreed with the AG that the MDPU was required to hold hearings regarding changes in Fitchburg's tariff and rates, and on that basis vacated the MDPU orders.
 The Court, however, declined to rule on an appropriate remedy, and remanded the cases back to the MDPU for consideration of that issue.
 This matter remains pending before the MDPU.

 On July 2, 2008, the Governor of Massachusetts signed into law "The Green Communities Act" (the GC Act), an energy policy statute designed to substantially increase energy efficiency and the development of renewable energy resources in Massachusetts.
 The GC Act provides for utilities to recover in rates the incremental costs associated with its various mandated programs.
-Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file enhanced three year energy efficiency investment plans, plans to establish smart grid pilot programs, proposals to purchase long-term contracts for renewable energy, and special tariffs to allow the net metering of customer-owned renewable generation.
+Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file enhanced three year energy efficiency investment plans, plans to establish smart grid pilot programs, proposals to purchase long-term contracts for renewable energy, special tariffs to allow the net metering of customer-owned renewable generation, and terms and conditions for purchasing supplier receivables.
 Three year energy efficiency investment plans, plans to establish smart grid pilot programs, and net metering tariffs have been approved by the MDPU.
-Proposals to purchase long-term contracts for renewable energy are under review in a separately designated docket.
+Proposals to purchase long-term contracts for renewable ong-term contracts for renewable energy efficiency and terms and conditions for purchasing supplier receivables are under review in a separately designated docket.